-There are also quite a few integration options if you’re using other tools such as MailChimp, Zapier, Jira Cloud, WordPress, Slack, Salesforce, and others.
+There are also quite a few integration options if you’re using other tools such as Mailchimp, Zapier, Jira Cloud, WordPress, Slack, Salesforce, and others.

-Ease of use – ActiveCampaign was the first platform to pioneer the visual marketing automation builder.
+Ease of use: ActiveCampaign was the first platform to pioneer the visual marketing automation builder.
 The first thing that you’ll notice while using ActiveCampaign is how intuitive and well-designed the user interface is.
 It’s one of those marketing automation tools that doesn’t require training to understand.

-Despite providing insights on sales/goal conversions and being fairly comprehensive, their reporting is quite crowded, so it may sometimes be difficult to navigate it.
+Despite providing insights on sales/goal conversions and being fairly comprehensive, ActiveCampaign’s reporting is quite crowded, so it may sometimes be difficult to navigate it.
 Although it’s a robust platform, that’s also its downfall - being so comprehensive, it isn’t always the most intuitive or easy to navigate.

-The 'Conversion Funnel' feature can be handy for folks that would like to manage all aspects of e-commerce activity and their sales funnels under one roof.
+The 'Conversion Funnel' feature can be handy for folks who would like to manage all aspects of e-commerce activity and their sales funnels under one roof.
 Also, what is considered necessary is that custom DKIM is provided on each plan, and they provide support in a wide variety of languages.

 The current email creator is buggy and clunky.
 The new version of the email creator doesn't allow you to craft emails that can be used in automated workflows (although this functionality should be introduced soon).
 The drag-and-drop interface for the landing pages is a bit fiddly and needs improvement.

-Although Getresponse's landing page feature allows you to use the Facebook pixel, you can't do so in a GDPR compliant way.
+Although GetResponse's landing page feature allows you to use the Facebook pixel, you can't do so in a GDPR-compliant way.

-GetResponse API gives you this set of actions: manage your campaigns, newsletters, gather statistics, and more.
+GetResponse API gives you this set of actions: Manage your campaigns, newsletters, gather statistics, and more.

-Campaign Monitor is a web application used for capturing data to an online mailing list, and also manage it, and send HTML e-newsletters to it .
+Campaign Monitor is a web application used for simultaneously capturing and managing data for an online mailing list, while also sending HTML e-newsletters.
 It's broadly used by businesses to program autoresponders, send out mass mailings, and analyze the results with a fine-toothed comb.